vallurumk/sheffield-bioinformatics-core.github.io/training/data-essentials-2020-01-20.md

 - "Clean" a spreadsheet so that it is ready for analysis in R
-- Create a reproducible piece of R code to import, visualise and perform a statistical test on biological data
+- Create a *reproducible* piece of R code to import and visualise data
 - Know how to develop your data analysis skills after the course

 ## Aims:- During this course you will learn about:

+- How to avoid common formatting mistakes
 - How to use spreadsheet programs (such as Excel) more effectively, and the limitations of such programs
 - Writing and executing basic data analysis workflows in R